victormungai97/here_maps_webservice/README.md

 ## About

-`here_maps_webservice` provides Here Maps Web Services API wrapper that serve different purposes from search, to geocoding.
+`here_maps_webservice` provides Here Maps Web Services API wrapper that serve different purposes from search, to geocoding, to map image.

 ## Usage